stas-sultanov/azure-monitor-telemetry-draft/readme.md

 Of cause it is possible to use Microsoft SDKs in applications that targets .NET 4.6.2, but it works via [.net standard 2.0](https://learn.microsoft.com/en-us/dotnet/standard/net-standard?tabs=net-standard-2-0), and this requires adding extra dlls that increase time to start and memory consumption.
-- Heavy footprint – The official SDK is ~360KB, whereas this library is only ~40KB, making it significantly more lightweight.
+- Strange decisions in implementation - For instance take a look on the way Entra based authentication is handled.
+The implementation causes an issue, which is described by the author [here](https://github.com/microsoft/ApplicationInsights-dotnet/issues/2945).
-- Limited application – It does not work well in certain cases, such as developing plugins for Power Platform.
+- Limited application – The way official sdk is implement, does not work for certain scenarios like developing plugins for Power Platform.
-- Complexity – The official SDK is not simple, clear, or easy to understand.
 - As for Jan 2025 Microsoft recommends stop using its official package and recommending OpenTelemetry Distro with an exporter instead.
 - Neither official Microsoft package nor OpenTelemetry with Exporter are not designed to work as fast as possible and have the smallest memory footprint possible.
+- Heavy footprint – The official SDK is ~360KB, whereas this library is only ~40KB, making it significantly more lightweight.

 Considering these factors, the author built this library from scratch with a focus on performance, low memory usage, and support of .NET versions which still in LTS, making it an ideal choice for scenarios where efficiency is critical.